At a Glance

 This famous honeymoon retreat, an intimate hotel at the far southeastern end of St. Barth's, has just gotten a post-Irma mini makeover and offers an ideal, private setting for a romantic getaway.

-- The hotel’s laid-back Le Toiny Beach Club, which now has a brand-new pool, restaurant and bar, plus a boutique with boho-cool coverups, hats, sandals and fun jewelry, located inside an original 18th-century cottage.
+- The hotel's laid-back Le Toiny Beach Club, which now has a brand-new pool, restaurant and bar.

 - The in-suite iPod playlists, which include everything from Charlotte Gainsbourg to Kygo, along with the in-house DJ who spins background tunes at dinner.

-Following a restoration after Hurricane Irma in 2017, Hôtel Le Toiny has added eight new villa suites, for a total of 22, along with one two-bedroom Villa Suite, all strategically located across the hillside along one of the most rugged and beautiful coastlines on St. Barth’s.
+Following a restoration after Hurricane Irma in 2017, Hôtel Le Toiny has added eight new villa suites, for a total of 22, along with one two-bedroom Villa Suite, all strategically located across the hillside along one of the most rugged and beautiful coastlines on St. Barth's.
 Its private location (and prime views) have helped earned the property—which has just celebrated its 25th year—a reputation as the perfect romantic hideaway.
 Seven new Spirit Suites feature well-appointed living areas, mini-kitchens and separate bedrooms, terraces and private pools.
 Three of these villas are spread over two floors.
-There are also four one-bedroom villas and a two-story, 2,000 square foot two-bedroom option.
-The Reverend Charlie and Mandie Vere Nicoll, the British visionaries behind Isle de France (now LVMH’s Cheval Blanc) who bought Le Toiny with several investors in 2015, have ensured that the hotel is even more polished than before and retains its distinctive clubhouse atmosphere.
+There are also four one-bedroom villas and a two-story, 2,000-square-foot two-bedroom option.
+All 13 Signature suites have new decks, pools and larger bathrooms with bathtub and shower, and there’s even a fantastic four-bedroom villa overlooking the ocean.
+The Reverend Charlie and Mandie Vere Nicoll, the British visionaries behind Isle de France (now LVMH's Cheval Blanc) who bought Le Toiny with several investors in 2015, have ensured that the hotel is even more polished than before and retains its distinctive clubhouse atmosphere.
 (You may spot Mandie at the beach with her long-haired dachshund Gladys.)

 Renovations in 2016 and recent refurbishments, following Irma, by English interior designer Bee Osborn, have incorporated flawless white and taupe upholstery, sun-bleached woods and pale blue pops of color.
 Bathrooms have dual Duravit sinks and deep Victoria & Albert soaking tubs.
 Floor-to-ceiling white linen curtains add to the drama and allow guests to truly escape the world if they choose.
 The main attraction for most couples is the incredible privacy of the villas, which face the sea and sky, so you feel sufficiently secluded.
 Each villa has a private terrace with a pool and stunning views down the hill to the sea.
 A petit déjeuner (or anything you desire), along with an abridged version of the New York Times, is delivered daily, whenever you like.